 Why doesn't a high potassium foods diet lead to high blood levels of potassium when our kidneys are healthy?
 Researchers have known for a long time that healthy kidneys can get rid of a lot of potassium in our diets, but the kidneys cannot get rid of much sodium.
 It has been explained by saying that we have evolved that way.
 We evolved that way because there was a lot of potassium in the food that prehistoric humans ate and very little sodium.
 That may be how it came about.
 But it does not explain how our bodies do it.

 How Our Kidneys Balance Potassium

 Recently researchers have figured out how our bodies do it.
 We discussed here the recent findings of how normal kidneys can get rid of a lot of potassium, and can recycle sodium.
 This means that we do not need much sodium in our diet.
 And since there is no way to get rid of a lot of sodium, we wind up keeping a lot of it in our bodies if we get too much.

-One of the requirements for your kidneys to get rid of extra potassium is that the urine you produce be alkaline.
+One of the factors for your kidneys to get rid of extra potassium is that the urine you produce be alkaline.
 This was easy for early humans, since the majority of early humans' food contained alkaline precursors that would be excreted in the urine.
 It is not so easy today because so much of the typical diet lacks these precursors.

 Another requirement for excretion of extra potassium is that our bodies produce enough aldosterone.
 Aldosterone prompts the kidney cells to make the potassium channels needed for excreting potassium into the urine.